krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 In Section 7, we’ll explore a geometric view of this idea.
-If we treat these three parameters as coordinates of the system’s state in each interval, we can “trace” its evolution as a trajectory through time.
+If we treat these three parameters as coordinates of the system’s state in each interval, we can trace its evolution as a trajectory through time.

 > This makes the presence invariant a powerful tool for causal reasoning—one
 > that helps explain _why_ presence density changes the way it does.

 In the next section, we’ll introduce the *presence matrix*—a compact representation of the sampled signals shown in [@fig:system-presences-discrete].
-It is a key building
-block in the machinery for computing these trajectories.
+It is a key building block in the machinery for computing these trajectories.

 ## The Presence Matrix

-A *presence matrix* records the presence mass distribution obtained by sampling a set of presence density functions over a consecutive set of time intervals of fixed size.
+A *presence matrix* is the data structure that records the presence mass values resulting from the sampling process described in [@fig:system-presences-discrete].

-The sampling granularity normalizes the unit of time against which a set of signals are sampled.
-This establishes the smallest unit of time for which we will measure _change_ in the system.
+The length of each sampling interval is called the _sampling granularity_.
+This defines the smallest time resolution at which the _matrix_ represents presence [^F-sampling-granularity].

+The union of these intervals is called the _observation window_ of the matrix.

+[^F-sampling-granularity]: The sampling granularity is typically coarser than time resolution of the underlying signals.
+For example, the signals themselves may be timestamped at millisecond granularity, while the presence matrix may be constructed by sampling at hourly, daily, or weekly intervals.
+Many different presence matrices can be constructed from the same underlying set of signals.
+Depending on the observation window and sampling granularity, we may arrive at very different matrices.
+A presence matrix is therefore an observer-relative analytical construct, derived from a system of presences—not a direct representation of the underlying signals.

-> Choosing the right sampling granularity is a key modeling decision and
+> Choosing the right sampling granularity is a key modeling decision.
+It
-> affects the kind of insights we can generate from all the machinery we develop
+> directly affects the kinds of insights we can extract from the presence matrix
-> below.

-Given an observation granularity, we can construct a matrix in which:
+> using the machinery we develop later.

+Given $M$ presence density functions and an observation window consisting of $N$ intervals at some fixed sampling granularity, the presence matrix $P$ is an
+$M \times N$ matrix where:

-- *Rows* correspond to individual signals (e.g., for each $( e, b)$ pair),
+- *Rows* correspond to individual presence density functions (typically indexed by $(e, b)$ pairs),
-- *Columns* correspond to non-overlapping time intervals at the sampling granularity _that cover the time axis_,
+- *Columns* correspond to half-open time intervals at the sampling granularity,
-- *Entries* contain the *presence mass*, i.e., the integral of the density function over the corresponding interval:
+- *Entries* contain the *presence mass*—that is, the integral of the corresponding density function over the associated time interval:

+  $$
-  $$ M_{(e,b),j} = \int_{t_j}^{t_{j+1}} f_{(e,b)}(t) \, dt $$
+  P(i,j) = M_{(e,b),j} = \int_{t_j}^{t_{j+1}} f_{(e,b)}(t) \, dt
+  $$

-The resulting matrix provides a discrete, temporally-aligned representation of this system of presences.
+> The presence matrix $P$ is a discrete, time-aligned representation of presence
+> mass for a given system of presences.

 Since we are accumulating presence masses over an interval, the value of presence mass in a matrix entry is always a a real